avishaan/codehatcher.github.io/_posts/2015-08-13-meteor-quick-deploy.md

 ##### Step 3: Configure our remote server.
 For this example we are going to do a very basic setup.
 If you need SSL or any other more complex setup, check out the mup docs.
 They are pretty awesome.
-After you SSH in to your server (using the username/password that was emailed to you) run the following to import the key for official MongoDB repo
+After you SSH into your server (using the username/password that was emailed to you) run the following to import the key for official MongoDB repo
 `sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 7F0CEB10` and then to create the file list
 `echo "deb http://repo.mongodb.org/apt/ubuntu "$(lsb_release -sc)"/mongodb-org/3.0 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-3.0.list`
 and then update our packages
 `sudo apt-get update`
-Now we are good to go back to our local shell to actually deploy
+Now we are good to go back to our local shell to finally deploy

 ##### Step 4: Build and Deploy
 Now comes the good part, let's build and deploy.